famousoko/Explore-US-BikeShare-Data/README.md

 # Explore-US-Bikeshare-Data

-This project was completed as part of the Udacity Data Analyst Nanodegree program requirements.
+This project was completed is part of the Udacity Programming for Data Science with Python requirements.

 ## Overview